 This plan is underwritten and administered by Liberty Life Assurance Company of Boston, a Lincoln Financial Group Company.
-It is the only Office Overhead program endorsed by the American Psychological Association Insurance Trust.
 The Trust and Liberty Mutual have been working together for over 40 years.
 A group Office Overhead policy has been issued to the Trustees of The Trust.
 Each participating member receives a certificate outlining the benefits to which one is entitled under the policy.

 How do I file a claim?

 Detailed information regarding claims procedures are issued with each new certificate.